 The maximum value of the scholarship is $27,000 paid in installments over a maximum of three years.
 Payments of $4,500 are due in Trimester 1 and Trimester 2 provided that conditions are meet, up to the maximum value of the scholarship or minimum duration of the degree for which the scholarship was awarded, whichever is the lesser.

 Payments are made up to six weeks after the census date subject to maintaining ongoing eligibility.

 This scholarship has been created to ensure the talent, passion and creativity for storytelling that Kieran Ricketts possessed is fostered and valued in other gifted students.

-In the final semester of his degree Kieran secured his first job in the industry on a ground-breaking new show called Hungry Beast and was selected from over one thousand applicants.
-The creator of the show stated that Kieran stood out for two reasons; his show reel was polished, imaginative and clearly wanted to be the best in his craft.
+In the final semester of his degree, Kieran secured his first job in the industry on a ground-breaking new show called Hungry Beast and was selected from over one thousand applicants.
+The creator of the show stated that Kieran stood out for two reasons: his show reel was polished and imaginative, and he clearly wanted to be the best in his craft.
 He worked on Hungry beast for two seasons and then a career in the new TV channel – NEWS 24 in it’s debut year continued on from this.